 When he comes home from work that day, he says the job is a reminder that his life is stuck in hard mode.
 Mayumi starts throwing a fuss, because her younger friends set up a group date and didn’t include her.
 At that moment, Kazunari gets a call from his friend Tagami asking him if he wants to participate in a group date.
 One of the girls is Hayashi, a girl from Kazunari’s middle school who used to talk to him about spirits all the time.
 It turns out she’s had a big high school debut and makes it clear to Tagami that she doesn’t want Kazunari to join them on the group date.

 Kazunari is working on the day of the group date, and it turns out that the group comes to the café after being at the karaoke lounge.
-It’s an awkward situation for Kazunari, and Hayashi tries to claim that she knew of Kazunari in middle school but never talked to him; she also tells the group that he was weird in middle school.
+It’s an awkward situation for Kazunari, and Hayashi tries to claim that she knew of Kazunari in middle school but never talked to him.
+She also tells the group that he was weird in middle school.
 The group insists that Kazunari take their order, and they start teasing him mercilessly.
-At the same time, Sumiko-san the residents of the dorm come to the café to eat, and Kazunari ends up getting some unexpected help…
+At the same time, Sumiko and the residents of the dorm come to the café to eat, and Kazunari ends up getting some unexpected help…

 Wow, that Hayashi girl was really bitchy, and I was glad to see the come-uppance that Sayaka gave to her.
 When Mayumi and Sayaka saw a picture of her, they could tell right away that she realized she could make herself look cute but went way overboard.
 She obviously acted like such a jerk toward Kazunari because she didn’t want the fact that she had been a Ghost Whisperer to come out and destroy her reputation with her classmates at her high school.